Rovo-3/UnderwaterStitch/README.md

 ## Directory Tree:

-Image Stitching program is in the masterScript folder.

-ROV Guidance and Control program is in the src folder.
+Image Stitching, and ROV Guidance and Control program is in the src folder.
 ```
 ├───feasibility_study
 │   ├───Bagas